 Student Services Building

-Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Dean of Campus Life and Student Development, Assistant Dean of Campus Life and Student Development, Counseling Center, Center for Applied Leadership, Judicial Affairs, Residential Living and Learning, International Student Services, and TRIO Programs.
+Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Assistant Vice President and Dean of Campus Life and Student Development, Assistant Dean of Campus Life and Student Development and Judicial Affairs, Counseling Center, Residential Living and Learning, International Student Services, and TRIO Programs.

-The Department of Residential Living and Learning at Texas A&M University-Commerce offers a variety of living environments, including traditional residence halls, suite-style residence halls, single student apartments, and family housing apartments.
+The Department of Residential Living and Learning at Texas A&M University-Commerce offers a variety of living environments, including traditional residence halls, suite-style residence halls, and single student apartments.
 The Department of Residential Living and Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
 For more information about student housing, see Department of Residential Living and Learning and/or visit the department’s website at www.tamuc.edu/housing .

-A $12 million state-of-the-art recreation facility is one of the newest additions to the Texas A&M-Commerce campus.
-The Morris Recreation Center officially opened its doors in Summer 2003.
-The facility features the following activity areas: a 45 foot climbing rock, three lane jogging track, four racquetball courts, two basketball courts, large fitness room with cardiovascular machines and weight equipment, aerobic room, classroom, snack area, and men's and women's locker rooms.
+Opened in the summer of 2003, the Morris Recreation Center (MRC) is a $12 million state-of-the-art recreation facility that is a focal point of campus life at Texas A&M-Commerce.
+The facility features the following activity areas:: two multi-purpose basketball courts, a 45 foot climbing and bouldering wall, three lane jogging track, four multi-purpose racquetball courts, large fitness room with cardiovascular machines and weight equipment, fitness activity room, classroom, lounge, and men's and women's locker rooms.
 The outside area includes: heated leisure pool, two-tier hot tub, two sand volleyball courts, two outdoor basketball courts, picnic tables, barbeque pits, and a sunbathing area.
-The Morris Rec Center is the focal point of the Texas A&M-Commerce campus and serves as the "heartbeat" of student life.
+The Morris Recreation Center serves as the “heartbeat” of student life where participants can learn, engage, grown, and recreate.
 Additional information about our services is available at the department's website: www.tamuc.edu/reccenter

 Cain Sports Complex